← Back to blog

 The discovery problem

 Search ClawHub for "email management" and you get 47 results.
 Some are actively maintained.
 Some were abandoned two years ago.
-Some work perfectly with the latest OpenClaw version.
+Some work with the latest OpenClaw version.
 Some break on install.
-There is no quality signal, no compatibility badge, no way to tell which one will actually work until you try it.
+There's no quality signal, no compatibility badge, no way to tell which one will actually work until you try it.

 For developers, this is tolerable.
-For everyone else — product managers, operations leads, executives who want AI agents but do not want to become AI engineers — it is a dealbreaker.
+For everyone else (product managers, operations leads, executives who want AI agents but don't want to become AI engineers) it's a dealbreaker.

 What Apple got right

-Apple did not invent the smartphone.
-They did not invent the app store.
+Apple didn't invent the smartphone.
+They didn't invent the app store.
 What they did was impose a quality bar.
 Every app in the App Store meets minimum standards for stability, security, and user experience.
 Users trust that if they download an app, it will work.

-This trust is what the OpenClaw ecosystem lacks.
-Not because the skills are bad — many are excellent — but because there is no curation layer that separates excellent from broken.
+That trust is what the OpenClaw ecosystem is missing.
+Not because the skills are bad (many are excellent) but because there's no curation layer separating excellent from broken.

 Curation as a product